 Take two beets and clean them but don’t take the skin off or chop them in anyway.
 This is because they are more nutritious if the juices don’t leach out during cooking.
 Wrap the beets in foil and bake in a medium oven for 45 – 60 minutes.
 You can do this any time the oven is on too cook something else.
 Neither temperature nor the timings need to be exact.
 These were roasted at 375F for 50 minutes.

 Unwrap and allow to cool until they are warm but cool enough to handle.

-In a small bowl mix together the olive oil, vinegar and argave nectar to form a marinade.
-Chop the beets and mix them in the marinade and leave in the fridge for at least an hour.
+In a small bowl mix together the olive oil, vinegar and agave nectar to form a marinade.
+Chop the beets and mix them in the marinade and leave them in the fridge for at least an hour.
 The beets can be stored like this for up to 24 hours.
 When ready to eat take the beets from the marinade and arrange on a plate with the chopped cucumber.
 Sprinkle the mint and dill over the beets and cucumbers.
 In a small jug mix the yogurt with some of the marinade to taste.
 This gives the dressing a rather alarming pink color but preserves as much of the beet nutrients as possible.
 Pour the dressing over the salad and garnish with chopped chives.